Information for Researchers

 Upon receiving the patient/family advisor registration form the Patient Engagement Platform will connect with the patient and family advisor and invite them to participate in PFA Orientation session.
 This will orient them to the role of an advisor and connect them with other advisors and resources.

 The Patient Engagement Platform will also invite your team – including patients, researchers, clinicians and health system staff to participate in the SPOR module training sessions.
 The modules are:

 - Building Partnerships and Consolidating Team

 Module 1 & 2 are offered monthly.
+See the calendar on the News and Events page for the next offering.
 Module 3 is intended to support teams in their development.
-Contact firstname.lastname@example.org for information on scheduling a session specifically for your team.
+Contact Sarah Bocking at SBocking@hqc.sk.ca for information on scheduling a session specifically for your team.